jasonseney/php-fast-site/README.md

   - All labels (strings) in language specific configuration
 - Basic XML repository for page data

-What **phasite** is NOT:
+### What **phasite** is NOT:

 - Not a CMS
 - Does not currently support MVC style routing
 - Does not have IoC components that are easily swappable
+- Does not easily support "plugins", it is meant to be hacked and customized for each application

-Who its for:
+### Who its for:

 - Looking to quicklky build a small, custom website
 - Do not want to be limited to a CMS platform
-- Do not want to learn or setup larger frameworks (Symfony, CakePHP etc
+- Do not want to learn or setup larger frameworks (Symfony, CakePHP etc)
+- Need to build multiple custom features for parts of the site
 - Template developer doesn't need to know about underlying system or learn a new template language.